← Help

 Note: The surest way to get the right city is to let CityWalker detect it from your location: open the app where you are and it picks the correct city automatically, even when several places share a name (the Victoria you are in, not Victoria, Australia).
 When you add a city by name, CityWalker also uses your current location to prefer nearby matches.
 If a specific neighbourhood isn't recognised, try a broader name such as Amsterdam, since the name needs to match a place in OpenStreetMap.

 Not every city is split into regions.
-Some mid-sized cities are small enough to handle in one piece, so instead of a region picker CityWalker offers a choice: download the whole city now, or load just the streets around you and fill in the rest automatically as you walk.
+Some mid-sized cities are small enough to handle in one piece, so instead of a region picker CityWalker offers a choice: download all of the city now, or start with just a small area.
+CityWalker uses your current location if you are in the city, otherwise it centres the small area on the city centre.

-Loading as you walk keeps the initial download small and is handy if you are only exploring part of the city.
-Downloading the whole city up front is best if you want complete city-wide coverage tracking from the start.
+Starting small keeps the initial download light and is useful if you only plan to walk in part of the city.
+You can expand coverage later from the Coverage tab.
+Downloading everything up front is best if you want full city-wide coverage from the start.

 The medium-sized city download choice in CityWalker